romanalisoy/laravel-cargo-app/README.md

 - Fetch city data and vehicle types.
 - Calculate distances using Google Maps API.
 - Unit and feature tests for the application.
-- JWT-based authentication for API endpoints.
+- API KEY based authentication for API endpoints.

 ## Prerequisites